-Cass County Ordinance No. 2024-01
+Sylvan Township Ordinance No.

-AN ORDINANCE REGULATING THE USE OF ALL-TERRAIN VEHICLES ON COUNTY HIGHWAYS AND PUBLIC RIGHT OF WAYS
+AN ORDINANCE REGULATING THE USE OF ALL-TERRAIN VEHICLES ONTOWNSHIP HIGHWAYS AND PUBLIC RIGHT OF WAYS

+(Note: A separate ordinance for Golf Carts is Ordinance No. )

 Statutory Authority

-Minnesota Statute§ 84.928 Subd. l(k) authorizes a County to enact an ordinance to allow the operation of all-terrain vehicles on public roads or streets under the County's jurisdiction to access businesses and residences and to make trail connections.
+Minnesota Statute§ 84.928 Subd. l(k) authorizes a Township to enact an ordinance to allow the operation of all-terrain vehicles on public roads or streets under the County's jurisdiction to access businesses and residences and to make trail connections.

 Purpose

-The purpose of this ordinance is to increase safety for users and lower the cost of maintenance for county-maintained highways.
+The purpose of this ordinance is to increase safety for users and lower the cost of maintenance for township-maintained highways.

 Ill.
 Definitions

-County means Cass County, Minnesota.
+Township means Sylvan Township, Minnesota.

-County Highways means county state aid highways, county roads, and unorganized town roads under the jurisdiction of the County.
+Township roads means roads under the jurisdiction of Sylvan Township.

 Public road right-of-way means the entire right-of-way of a public road including the traveled portions, banks, ditches, shoulders, and medians that are not privately owned.